 Through the cooperation of local public and independent schools, a wide variety of experiences are available to Duke undergraduates.
 Starting as early as the first year, students have the opportunity to observe diverse approaches to teaching and learning, to tutor children and youth one-on-one and in small groups, to work with children who have special needs, and to implement social service projects.
 For those seeking a teaching license, a full-time student teaching internship culminates the teacher preparation program.
 The student teaching internship takes place in a local public school classroom and allows students to engage in the kind of critical reflection and refinement of skills that lead to a successful teaching career.

 How to Pursue a Teaching License

-Students who are interested in pursuing a teaching license after completing the Minor in Education should contact Dr. Susan Wynn, director of the Secondary Teacher Preparation Program, or Dr. Jan Riggsbee, director of the Elementary Teacher Preparation Program.
+The Minor does not license a student to teach.
+Students who are interested in pursuing a teaching license should contact Dr. Martin Smith director of the Secondary Teacher Preparation Program, or Dr. Jan Riggsbee, director of the Elementary Teacher Preparation Program.